|

 And in case my fellow travelers have any doubt, Steven Weinberg

-I have cited a mathematician, a particle physicist, and now I cite
+I have cited a mathematician, and a particle physicist.
+Let

 an astronomer-astrophysicist.